Never Let Me Go (Florence and the Machine song): Critical reception

 "Never Let Me Go" received critical acclaim by music critics.
 Neil McCormick of The Daily Telegraph chose "Never Let Me Go" as a highlight on the whole album.
 Rebecca Nicholson of The Guardian praised the song saying that it has "thumping stadium drums and sounds like it has the US charts in its epic crosshairs."
 Similarly, Robert Copsey of Digital Spy said, "Big enough to bring a stadium audience to its knees, it's more structured and less hectic than anything on her debut, but still remains packed with eccentricities."
 In a separate review of the single, Copsey graded it with four out of five stars saying, "she chants with pent-up emotion over a neo-gothic piano riff, before letting it all pour out on a chorus of sweeping strings and crashing cymbals.
 The result is her least hectic cut to date, but much like her contemporaries, remains full of eccentricity."
 Slant Magazine's Matthew Cole called the song "gorgeous... [and] easily the best ballad Florence has done yet".
 Another writer of the same publication commented that "Welch is perfectly capable of doing delicate too, as evidenced by...
 "Never Let Me Go".
 David Edwards of the website Drowned in Sound commented that "by the end of the superb 'Never Let Me Go', you could easily be forgiven for thinking that you are listening to one of the most unexpected surprises of 2011, so strong and resonant is the roar of the opening salvo."
 Richard Smirke of Billboard magazine called the song an "impassioned midpaced ballad".
 Ryan Reed of The Phoenix gave a mixed review for the song saying "When she exclaims, 'It's all over; I'm going under,' it's unclear whether she's committing suicide or practicing her can-opener dive.
 Either way, it's boring.
 On occasion, her show-off-y melisma floats past acquired taste into plain ol' ridiculousness.

 Commercial performance

 "Never Let Me Go" debuted at number 135 on the UK Singles Chart for the week ending 7 April 2012, peaking at number eighty-two the following week, making it their second lowest-charting single to date.
 The song entered the Australian Singles Chart at number nineteen and peaked three weeks later at number three, earning the band their highest-charting single to date in the country.
 In Belgium, the single charted on the Ultratip charts at number fifteen in Flanders and at number forty-three in Wallonia.
-In July 2018, its sales in the United Kingdom were 133,000, and in February 2021, it was certified Silver by the British Phonographic Industry for passing 200,000 combined sales and streams.
+In July 2018, its sales in the United Kingdom were 133,000, and in October 2024, it was certified Gold by the British Phonographic Industry for passing 400,000 combined sales and streams.